matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 - `yarn` package manager. `npm` examples will be added soon.
 - `Docker` for compilation.
-- A wallet with sufficient Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
-Some ERC20 tokens on zkSync are required for the testnet paymaster tutorial.
+- A wallet with sufficient Göerli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+ERC20 tokens on zkSync are required if you want to implement the testnet paymaster.

 ## Initializing the project & deploying a smart contract

 1. Initialize the project and install the dependencies.
-Run the following commands in the terminal:
+Run the following commands in your terminal:

 ```
 mkdir greeter-example